Dataset curation#

 Converting data to BIDS#

 All git-annex datasets should be BIDS-compliant.
 For more information about the BIDS standard, please visit http://bids.neuroimaging.io.
 For some examples of BIDS datasets, visit this page.
+If you have questions, go to the Neurostars BIDS forum.
 A quick way to verify compliance with the convention is this online BIDS validator.

 Important